 Seeing the Bigger Picture

 From day one, Bridgewater Golf Club was a “John Deere” course.
-Even their head mechanic had previous work experience with John Deere.
+Even their head mechanic had previous work experience with John Deere and knew the best places to get parts that might be needed for repair, like John Deere Industrial Solenoids.
 They weren’t accustomed to anything else.
 Add to it the fact that the “Toro” quote was approximately $40k higher than the John Deere quote, and it would seem to make this a “no-brainer.”

 So why even consider Toro?

 Jim said, “Well, while at my previous course (Morris Park – South Bend), we had predominately Jacobson equipment.
 Over time, I developed a relationship with Mike Grimm from Kenney Machinery.
 Eventually I started buying Toro equipment.
 Gradually we converted Morris Park over to Toro” Jim Explained.